-Information and support for people with depression o anxiety, or who are going through a tough time.
-Support services are available via telephone, email or chat, including online forums where you can connect with others.
+Information and support for people with depression or anxiety, or who are going through a tough time.
+Support services are available via phone, email or chat, including online forums where you can connect with others.

 For 24-hour confidential telephone and online crisis support.
 People contact Lifeline for a range of reasons, including feelings of depression, stress, anxiety, and suicidal thoughts or attempts.

 Headspace on 03 9027 0100

 Mental health foundation for youth, providing early intervention mental health services to 12–25 year-olds.
 Information and services also available to young people, their family and friends, and health professionals.